recalledz/project-start/docs/23-raids.md

 *
 * Damage dealt to and by the Water orb is logged during raids.
 * All units traverse the map at a base rate of 10&nbsp;px per second.
+* SlowBlob raiders crawl at half this speed, moving only 5&nbsp;px per second.
 * SlowBlob raiders now sport two glowing red eyes that move with them.